QijiaShao/QijiaShao.github.io/_pages/student.md

 2. Have a strong self-drive, be eager, and be able to quickly learn new knowledge in various fields.
 3. Relevant research experience and demonstrable research capabilities (e.g., papers, projects, design competitions).
 4. A degree in computer science, artificial intelligence, electrical engineering, electronic information/communications engineering, automation, industrial design, mathematics, physics, or a related field.
-5. Have seriously considered and understood the process of pursuing a Ph.D. and still be interested in trying it.
+5. Have seriously considered and understood the process of pursuing a Ph.D. ([Here is a good reference article by Prof. H.T.KUNG](https://www.eecs.harvard.edu/htk/phdadvice/)) and still be interested in trying it.
 6. Be reliable, responsible, and have good communication skills, willing to communicate and share.

 ## My Support